94P/Russell

 94P/Russell 4 is a periodic comet in the Solar System.

+Observational history

-It fits the definition of an Encke-type comet with (TJupiter > 3; a < aJupiter).
-It was discovered by Ken Rusell on photographic plates taken by M. Hawkins on March 7, 1984.
-In the discovery images, Russell estimated that the comet had an apparent magnitude of 13 and a noticeable tail of 5 arc minutes.
+It was discovered by Kenneth S. Russell on photographic plates taken by M. Hawkins on March 7, 1984.
+In the discovery images, Russell estimated that the comet had an apparent magnitude of 13 and a noticeable tail of 5 arcminutes.
 In the year of discovery, the comet had come to perihelion in January 1984.